Alternative Response Program

 The initiatives within this program include:

-• Community Responder: Sending a City of Cincinnati Community Responder to handle other (non-crisis) issues that do not require a police officer's response but have typically been handled by police.
+- Community Responder: Sending a City of Cincinnati Community Responder to handle other non-emergency issues reported to 311 and 911 that do not require a police officer's response.

 ARC Response Team